ucb-datalab/ucb-datalab.github.io/index.md

 * There are no formal prereqs for this class but there are a number of informal requirements, [outlined in this document](https://ucb-datalab.github.io/pages/prereq.html), which you must satisfy.

+#### Use of Generative AI models & LLMs

+Please see the Academic Use Policy of Artificial Intelligence (AI) for the policy in this course: https://github.com/profjsb/ucbastro-ai-policy/blob/main/policy.md